Expert eating disorder therapy that fits into your life

 -

-Weekly or twice-weekly individual therapy sessions
+Weekly or twice-weekly therapy sessions

 -

-Nutritional support from our registered Nutritionist
+Nutritional support with our registered Nutritionist

 -

-Family therapy, especially for children and teens
+Family therapy (particularly for children and teens)

 -

-Aftercare and relapse prevention planning
+Aftercare and relapse-prevention planning

 -